w3c/webref/README.md

 The following subfolders in the `curated` branch contain individual machine-readable JSON or text files generated from specifications:

+- [`ed/backrefs`](https://github.com/w3c/webref/tree/curated/ed/backrefs): Back references to definitions of a specification from other specifications.
+One file per specification.
+This is a curated, derived view built from `dfns` and `links` extracts.
 - [`ed/cddl`](https://github.com/w3c/webref/tree/curated/ed/cddl): CDDL modules.
 If the specification defines a single CDDL module, one file gets created for the specification.
 If it defines multiple CDDL modules, one file gets created per CDDL module, plus one file named `[shortname]-all.cddl` with all CDDL definitions.
 - [`ed/css`](https://github.com/w3c/webref/tree/curated/ed/css): CSS terms (properties, descriptors, value spaces).
 One file per specification [series](https://github.com/w3c/browser-specs/#series).
 - [`ed/dfns`](https://github.com/w3c/webref/tree/curated/ed/dfns): `<dfn>` terms, along with metadata such as linking text, access level, namespace.
 One file per specification.